-Rhinoplasty is an outpatient procedure performed under general anesthesia.
+Rhinoplasty is an outpatient procedure.
 During surgery, the outer tissue layer of the nose is separated from the supporting cartilage structure.
-Depending on the correction needed, cartilage is either removed, added, or reshaped to help Dr. Kao create a nose that better fits your facial appearance.
+Depending on the correction needed, Dr. Kao either removes, adds, or reshapes the cartilage to improve the appearance of your nose.
 Cartilage is often taken from the septum to shape and mold the new contours of the nose.
 However, if there is not enough cartilage available from the septum, ear cartilage may be used.
 Once Dr. Kao has sculpted your new nose, the tissue layer is redraped, and your incisions are closed.
 Nasal packing and splints are applied to help support your new nasal structure.

-- Open Technique: An open technique utilizes an incision at the outer base of the nose between the nostrils.
-This technique may result in minor visible scarring but provides better visibility for Dr. Kao to adjust the underlying structures.
+- Open Technique: The open technique utilizes an incision at the outer base of the nose between the nostrils.
+This technique may result in minor visible scarring, but it provides better visibility for Dr. Kao to adjust the underlying structures.

 - Septoplasty: A septoplasty is performed on patients with a deviated septum.
 A deviated septum is a structural abnormality of the cartilage that separates your nasal passages.
 Deviated septums are common causes of breathing abnormalities.

 You will experience bruising, swelling, and redness following your surgery.
 Some patients experience minor discomfort associated with swelling and the nasal packing.
-It may take some time adjusting to this nasal obstruction that is necessary for recovery.
+It may take some time to adjust to this nasal obstruction that is necessary for recovery.
 Oral medication will be prescribed to control any associated pain.

 All of Dr. Kao’s patients have the option to stay at an aftercare facility.
-Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed healthcare center.
+Serenity is a post-surgical aftercare facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed health care center.

 For several days following your procedure, you will need to rest with your head elevated to minimize swelling.
-You shouldn’t engage in any physical activities during this time.
+You should not engage in any physical activities during this time.
 Your surgical packing will be removed after four to seven days.
 Nasal splints, if placed, will be removed after seven days.
-Dr. Kao likes to tape the nose with skin-colored paper tape for a week or two after the removal of the splint depending on the amount of tip swelling.
+Dr. Kao prefers to tape the nose with skin-colored paper tape for a week or two after the removal of the splint depending on the amount of tip swelling.

 Most patients can return to work within two weeks of their procedure.
-You can resume strenuous physical activities, including your normal exercise routine, after three to four weeks but only after clearance with Dr. Kao.
+You can resume strenuous physical activities, including your normal exercise routine, after three to four weeks, but only after clearance from Dr. Kao.
 By this time, most major swelling should have subsided.
-Minor swelling may last up to a year and may slightly affect the overall appearance of your nose.
+Minor swelling can last for up to a year and may slightly affect the overall appearance of your nose.

-You shouldn’t expose your nose to direct sunlight for several months following your procedure.
+You should not expose your nose to direct sunlight for several months following your procedure.
 This is to ensure the best healing possible.
-Due to weak nasal structures if nasal bones were moved, you may not be able to wear glasses for several weeks following your procedure without special support.
+Due to weak nasal structures, if nasal bones were moved you may not be able to wear glasses for several weeks after your procedure without special support.